Crewing at Scout Mountain Ultras

 Crew vehicle tags:

-100-Mile and 50-mile runners will be given a crew access tag, one per runner, that must be displayed on the dash of the crew vehicle.
+• 100M and 50M runners will be given a crew access tag, one per runner, that must be displayed on the dash of the crew vehicle.

-If a runner is crewed by a non-permitted vehicle, they are subject to disqualification.
-Crewing is not permitted for the 50-km or 23-mile races but accommodations can be made if necessary; please speak to race management if you need an exception.
+• If a runner is crewed by a non-permitted vehicle, they are subject to disqualification.
+Crewing is not permitted for the 50K or 24M races but accommodations can be made if necessary; please speak to race management if you need an exception.
 Most of the race is on remote trails that are difficult or impossible to access in a car.

-Scout.
+• Scout.
 Vehicle permits are required.
 They are dispensed at check-in to each runner.
 One vehicle and crew member per runner is allowed (plus one pacer if a pacer is starting here).There is very limited parking here.
-Please consider skipping this one unless a pacer is joining the 100-mile runner.
+Please consider skipping this one unless a pacer is joining the 100M runner.

 Never drive to the finish area.
 Each runner is allowed one tag for a crew vehicle.
 The tag is available at race check-in.
 A tag is required at all aid stations where crew are allowed.
 See the aid station chart and notes for additional requirements at each aid station.